anditru/puredit/README.md

 - `apps/`: executable applications and demos
   - `example/`: an example of a projectional data manipulation DSL based on the TypeScript programming language, which is also available at <https://puredit.korz.dev/>
   - `generate/`: an application for generating code pattern templates and projection components from samples
-  - `jupyter/`: an example of a projectional DSL for data analysis of Excel sheets, based on Python and integrated into [JupyterLab](https://jupyter.org/)
   - `parser-playground/`: an experimentation playground used for debugging our pattern matching algorithm
   - `python-dsl/`: an example of a projectional data manipulation DSL based on the Python programming language
 - `packages/`: reusable packages that together are used to create a projectional editor